devrim/cloudflare-noip/README.md

     "api_key": "your_cloudflare_api_key",
     "email": "your_cloudflare_email",
     "zone_id": "your_cloudflare_zone_id"
+    //optional multiple zone ids
+    "zone_ids": [["website_name","cloudflare_zone_id"],["website_name","cloudflare_zone_id"],...]
 }
 ```

 To get your Cloudflare API key and zone ID:

 - Log in to your Cloudflare account and go to the "My Profile" section.
-- Click on "API Tokens" and create a new token with the "Zone" permission.
+- Click on "API Tokens" and create a new token with the template " Edit zone DNS" permission.
-- Copy the API key and zone ID from the token details.
+- Go to your website overview page, on the bottom right you'll see Zone ID, copy that and paste in to your keys.json

 3. Create a `records.json` file in the `~/.cloudflare-noip/` directory with the following structure: